diana-hep/oamap/README.rst

     schema = Schema.fromjsonstring(stringdata)
     schema = Schema.fromjsonfile(open("schema.json", "r"))

-so that you can save it as metadata.

 If you don't set any array names explicitly (the usual case), the schema can be derived from the names of the arrays in the namespace.
-Only the ``doc`` strings are lost.
+Only ``doc`` strings are lost.

 .. code-block:: bash